Custom Chief’s Day

 • Vanuatu is located in Oceania, in the South Pacific Ocean.

-• It’s an archipelago of about 80 smaller islands.
-65 of these islands are inhabited.
+• It’s an archipelago of about 80 smaller islands, 65 of which are inhabited.

 • The three largest islands of Vanuatu are Efate, Espiritu Santo, and Malakula.

-• Port Villa is the capital city of Vanuatu and the largest city in the country.
+• Port Vila is the capital city of Vanuatu and the largest city in the country.

-• Port Villa has approximately 53,000 people living in it according to 2020 census data.
+• Port Vila has approximately 53,000 people living in it, according to the 2020 census data.

-This holiday is observed with traditional singing, dancing, and of course, food.
-Across Vanuatu, there are a variety of dishes that people like to eat.
-Dishes that include the core ingredients of seafood, taro, banana, yam, and coconut.
+This holiday is observed with traditional singing, dancing, and, of course, food.
+Across Vanuatu, there are a variety of dishes that people enjoy.
+Dishes include core ingredients such as seafood, taro, banana, yam, and coconut.

 Where is it celebrated?